frankban/django-endless-pagination/README.rst

 **This project is abandoned.**

-Thnaks to the community that supported django-endless-pagination over time.
+Thanks to the community that supported django-endless-pagination over time.
 I do not have time to properly maintain and develop this application.
 From now on, please use one of the great forks like https://github.com/shtalinberg/django-el-pagination